aspose-pdf-cloud/aspose-pdf-cloud-android/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 25.9
+## Enhancements in Version 25.10
-- Implement PDF document page crop functionality using the Pdf.Cloud API library.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

+## Bugs fixed in Version 25.10
+- Method PutBookmark does not change bookmark color.
+- TextReplace shows hidden text in the output file.

 ## Requirements
 Building the API client library requires [Maven](https://maven.apache.org/) to be installed.